-If you receive a notification or email saying that your OtO is offline ("we haven't heard from OtO in a while"), or you notice your OtO shows N/A in the battery icon in the OtO Lawn app, it could mean that either:
+If you receive a notification or email saying that your OtO is offline ("We haven't heard from OtO in a while"), or you see 'N/A' next to the battery icon in the OtO Lawn app, it could mean that either:

-- Your device is out of battery, OR
+- Your device has run out of out of battery

-- Your device does not have a strong Wi-Fi connection
+- Your device does not have a strong enough Wi-Fi connection

 Device Offline Troubleshooting Checklist

-The first thing you should do is turn the switch / press the button (depending on your hardware).
+The first thing you should do is turn the switch / press the button (depending on your hardware model).

-- If the status light does not flash any color, the battery is dead.
-Charge OtO using the wall adapter for a minimum of 8-24 hours (checking intermittently) before trying to attempting to reconnect. ⚠ Note: if the battery is dead, it cannot be recharged with solar alone.
+- If the status light does not flash any color, the battery is likely dead.
+Charge OtO using the wall adapter for a minimum of 24 hours (checking intermittently) before trying to attempting to reconnect. ⚠ Note: if the battery is dead, it cannot be recharged with solar alone.

 - You can tell OtO is charging if the red status light comes on when you plug it in

-- If the status light does flash when you turn the switch / press the button, it could mean your device is unable to maintain a stable connection to Wi-Fi.
+- If the status light does flash blue and green when you turn the switch / press the button, it could mean your device is unable to maintain a stable connection to Wi-Fi.
 Read our Wi-Fi Troubleshooting Checklist below.

 Wi-Fi Troubleshooting Checklist

-- Wake OtO using the switch / button (depending on your hardware version).
-If after activating the switch/button your LED light indicates green, it means you are successfully connected to Wi-Fi.
+- Wake OtO using the switch.
 If the LED light does not indicate any color, your battery is dead and you will need to recharge in order to connect to Wi-Fi.

 - If your OtO device was already connected previously, check the signal strength on the OtO app by going into the Devices Menu.
 If your app says the signal strength is "Weak" this could mean your Wi-Fi signal is intermittent, which may cause the device to miss waterings or applications.

 - If the above steps don’t work, try bringing your OtO in and placing it directly beside the router.
-If you're able to connect to your home network (LED status indicates green) when the OtO device is directly beside the router, this indicates you have an issue with the strength and range of your Wi-Fi.
+If you're able to connect to your home network when the OtO device is directly beside the router, this indicates you have an issue with the strength and range of your Wi-Fi.

 Wi-Fi Best Practices

 - Test the Wi-Fi strength with the app before you mount and connect your device.
-The amount of Wi-Fi your phone gets could be different from what OtO will receive.
+The signal strength of Wi-Fi your phone gets could be different from what OtO will receive

-- Make sure to pick a place within range of your network.
-Thick or insulated walls can greatly reduce Wi-Fi signal strength even if your router is close by.
+- Thick or insulated walls can greatly reduce Wi-Fi signal strength even if your router is close by.
 Metal and concrete can severely reduce Wi-Fi signal